CodeToCommunicate/CoCoLessons/01_setup_coding_environment.md

 In this lesson, we'll set up an environment for scientific coding that you can use in CoCo and beyond.
+We'll also learn about Project Jupyter and the tools it provides for scientific coding.

 ---